-These board teams have a very conscious approach to ensuring an extremely efficient operations and performance focus to enable the board spend a significant portion of its time and focus on the strategy area - identifying strategic options, understanding current strategy execution, sharp assessment of the competitive and market landscape as well as the ability to react quickly and effectively to sudden/un-expected major changes in the market and/or opportunities that present themselves..
-The board chair working closely with the CEO has a particular key leadership role in ensuring this focus.
+These board teams have a very conscious approach to ensuring an extremely efficient operations and performance focus to enable the board spend a significant portion of its time and focus on the strategy area - identifying strategic options, understanding current strategy execution, sharp assessment of the competitive and market landscape as well as the ability to react quickly and effectively to sudden/unexpected major changes in the market and/ or opportunities that present themselves.
+The board chair and company secretary working closely with the CEO have a particular key leadership role in ensuring this focus.